Imgkl/davinci/README.md

 ```

 ## Note
-<B>The image is not saved anywhere on the device.
-If you wish to save it, you can save it from the preview page.
+<B>The Generated image can be shared to other apps and chats but it is NOT stored anywhere on the device.
+If you wish to save it locally, you can save it from the preview page.
 But do remeber to add necessary permissions in `info.plist` and `AndroidManifest.xml`. </B>